 A Royal residence since the time of William the Conqueror and the largest occupied castle in the world.
 It takes a good half day to visit the State Apartments, Queen Mary’s Dollhouse, St. George’s Chapel, and such.

-Even royalty need to escape to a place of their own once in a while.
-For the Queen, that would be Sandringham—not a Royal residence, but a private Windsor family country home.
-Open much of the year if the Royal family is not in the neighborhood, it is a homey, rural 19th-century residence and traditional country estate that is on view.
+Open much of the year if the Royal family is not in the neighborhood, Sandringham House is a homey, rural 19th-century residence and traditional country estate that is on view.

 Here is regal country life, up close and personal.
 The home of the late Lord Mountbatten was a honeymoon retreat for Queen Elizabeth II and Prince Philip as well as Prince Charles and Princess Diana.
 Broadlands remains among the most personal and livable of great country homes open to the public.

 Leeds Castle, Kent